-Tracey Flaherty is Senior Vice President, Global Head of Corporate Social Responsibility (CSR) and Public Affairs for Natixis Investment Managers.
-In her capacity as head of CSR, Ms. Flaherty is responsible for expanding efforts to raise standards for corporate social responsibility within the firm and across the wider financial services industry.
-The role is an expansion of Ms. Flaherty’s position as global head of diversity and inclusion, in which she directs the firm’s strategic diversity and inclusion efforts designed to create a work environment that promotes diversity in all its forms.
-As head of public affairs, she oversees advocacy efforts and the tracking of policy issues that affect the firm's overall business, as well as defining and coordinating corporate responses to new legislation.
+Tracey Flaherty is Senior Vice President, Global Head of Corporate Social Responsibility (CSR) and US Public Affairs for Natixis Investment Managers.
+In her capacity as head of CSR, Tracey is responsible for expanding efforts to raise standards for corporate social responsibility within firm and implementing the company's CSR policy.
+She provides global coordination for the firm’s environmental footprint, talent/DEI activities, and philanthropic engagement.

-Ms. Flaherty is Board Chair of the G7 Investor Leadership Network, a group comprised of Natixis Investment Managers and 13 other leading global asset managers and asset owners whose initiatives focus on climate disclosure, infrastructure, and diversity in investment management.
+Tracey is Board Chair of the G7 Investor Leadership Network, a group comprised of Natixis Investment Managers and 12 other leading global asset managers and asset owners whose initiatives focus on climate disclosure, infrastructure, and diversity in investment management.
 She also participates in the oversight of periodic Natixis Investment Managers investor surveys to identify new issues and trends in consumer and advisor behavior, particularly policy issues and special challenges that impact retirement investors.